openjournals/buffy/docs/using_templates.md

 {{variable_name}}
 ```

-When rendering a template Buffy will use a hash of `key:value` pairs.
-When a placeholder is found in the template it will look up for the corresponding key in the hash and insert the value in the template.
+When rendering a template, Buffy will use a hash of `key:value` pairs.
+When a placeholder is found in the template, it will look up for the corresponding key in the hash and insert the value in the template.
 The hash will always include _at least_:
 - **issue_id**: The id of the issue
 - **repo**: the name of the repository
 - **sender**: the handle of the user creating the comment/issue triggering the responder
 - **bot_name**: the name of the bot user responding

 The hash can also include fields extracted from the body of the issue.
-To add fileds use the `data_from_issue` setting.
+To add fields use the `data_from_issue` setting.
 For example, to have the `target-repository` and `author` values from the issue available in the template this would do:
 ```yaml
 ...
 responders: